School of Dentistry

 About the School of Dentistry

-Offering outstanding clinical education, pioneering simulation education and technology, and leading biomedical research, the University of Louisville School of Dentistry (ULSD) continues its quest to provide quality education and unique opportunities.
+Offering outstanding clinical education, pioneering simulation education and technology, and leading biomedical research, the University of Louisville School of Dentistry (ULSD) continues to provide quality education and unique opportunities.
 The philosophy of the school is to consider students partners in learning and to provide them with the knowledge and skills to meet the challenges of today’s dental profession.

 The School of Dentistry offers degrees at the undergraduate, graduate and professional levels.
 The undergraduate Bachelor of Science in Dental Hygiene program is unique in being offered through a School of Dentistry, where students learn alongside their future peers in the dental field.

 About the Dental Hygiene Program